Security is not a feature. It's the architecture.

 No Rehypothecation

 Your Bitcoin is yours.
 We never lend it out, use it as collateral for our own borrowing, or allow any third party to access it.
 It sits in a dedicated, segregated address for the duration of your loan.
-This is not a policy we can override - it is built into the custody architecture.
+It is designed into the custody architecture itself, not just stated as policy.

 No Altcoins